Amendment 782 Motion Reconsideration

 The Government argued that the district court’s misapprehension of the mandatory minimum did not constitute plain error.
 The Second Circuit disagreed.

-The court noted that “the mere fact that Rivera’s sentence was greater than the correct mandatory minimum will not, without more, suffice to show that the district court would have reached the same conclusion regardless of the error.”
-However, the court treated the error as prejudicial because “based on the record before us, we are not convinced that that the error did not influence Rivera’s sentence.”
+The court noted that “the mere fact that Rivera's sentence was greater than the correct minimum sentence will not, without more, suffice to show that the district court would have reached the same conclusion regardless of the error.”
+However, the court treated the error as prejudicial because “based on the record before us, we are not convinced that that the error did not influence Rivera's sentence.”
 The case was accordingly remanded.
 United States v.
 Rivera, No. 15-4141 (2d Cir.
 2017).